top of page

 The words every child should hear if they disclose abuse

 Child abuse can have profound and lasting impacts.
 The complex trauma experienced by victims can affect all aspects of their life and future generations.
-Your response to a disclosure can be an important step in a victims recovery.
+Your response to a child or young person's disclosure of abuse can be central to their ongoing safety and recovery from the trauma of abuse.

 Child Abuse Disclosure Resource Protective Behaviours eSafeKids